AmberC0209/PaddleX/docs/module_usage/tutorials/cv_modules/image_feature.en.md

 #### 4.4.2 Model Integration
 The model can be directly integrated into the PaddleX pipeline or directly into your own project.

-1.**Pipeline Integration**
+1.<b>Pipeline Integration</b>

-The image feature module can be integrated into the **General Image Recognition Pipeline** (comming soon) of PaddleX.
+The image feature module can be integrated into the <b>General Image Recognition Pipeline</b> (comming soon) of PaddleX.
 Simply replace the model path to update the image feature module of the relevant pipeline.
 In pipeline integration, you can use service-oriented deployment to deploy your trained model.

-2.**Module Integration**
+2.<b>Module Integration</b>

 The weights you produce can be directly integrated into the image feature module.
 Refer to the Python example code in [Quick Integration](#iii-quick-integration), and simply replace the model with the path to your trained model.